Flokkq/email_newsletter/README.md

 # Email newsletter

-This repository contains code that I've written while following along with the book *Zero To Production In Rust* by [Luca Palmieri](https://github.com/LukeMathWalker) (also known as LukeMathWalker on GitHub).
+This repository contains code that I've written while following along with the book *Zero To Production In Rust* by [Luca Palmieri](https://github.com/LukeMathWalker).
 The content within this repository is based on the exercises and examples presented in the book.

 ## Disclaimer